 I took the best ingredients, of the versions of seafood stew they shared with me, and created my own adaptation of flavors used in Brazil, yet are also available here in America.

-If you were throwing a big dinner party and wanted to make a huge cauldron of seafood stew, both shrimp and cod were used together, as well as a few other gifts from the sea.
+If you were throwing a big dinner party and wanted to make a huge clay pot of Brazilian fish stew, both shrimp and other fish fillets were used together.

 You might even envision palm trees swaying in the breeze, the smell of salty air, and the crackling of wood burning on open pits, with an iron cauldron bubbling away on top!